faasm/experiment-faabric/README.md

 ## Running natively

 Both native experiments use OpenMPI in a K8s cluster.
-To deploy this we can run:
+To deploy this we can run the following using the `experiment-base` environment:

 ```bash
 # Local